 The Office of Gifted Education recognizes and identifies gifted learners and provides a comprehensive program that:

-In order for a student to be evaluated for possible gifted services, a referral form must be submitted by the individual wishing to refer a child.
-A link to the online referral form is available at mychesterfieldschools.com/gifted/.
+For a student to be evaluated for possible gifted services, a referral form must be submitted by the individual wishing to refer a child.
+A link to the form is available at mychesterfieldschools.com/gifted/.

 Parents/guardians, community members, teachers or students may refer a child for gifted services; private and homeschooled students in second grade or higher also may be referred by following this referral process and testing at the school they would attend if currently enrolled.
 Referral forms must be submitted before the referral deadline for the child’s current grade level.